xyk2/serverless-video-trimmer-thumbnailer/README.md

 - Flask
 - terraform

-### Static build of ffmpeg
+### Deployment
+- From `gcloud` command line: `gcloud functions deploy serverless-ffmpeg-segmentation --runtime python37 --region=asia-northeast1 --trigger-http --entry-point=trim --memory=2048MB`
+- Using terraform: run `terraform init` then `terraform apply` from the `terraform` folder.
+Will set up artifact bucket and automatically zip and create a function `video-segmentation`.

+### Notes
 I ran into issues with the static build of ffmpeg in that it errors with a segfault if doing a overlay filter with a seeked HTTP streaming input.
 I believe it is related to the timestamp being negative after seeking on a pseudo-streaming input, but more testing is needed.
 No issues with the build installed through apt.

-### Deployment
-`gcloud functions deploy serverless-ffmpeg-segmentation --runtime python37 --region=asia-northeast1 --trigger-http --entry-point=trim --memory=2048MB`